Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 Your multi-agent research system uses a hub-and-spoke architecture where a coordinator agent dispatches tasks to specialized subagents (market research, patent search, competitor analysis).
 A subagent needs context about the overall research objective.
 What is the correct way to provide this context?

-- Have each subagent call the coordinator via a tool to request any context it needs during execution
+- Have each subagent invoke the coordinator via a callback tool to fetch any context it requires mid-run

-- Rely on automatic context inheritance — subagents receive the coordinator's full conversation history by default
+- Rely on automatic context inheritance — subagents receive the coordinator's message history by default

 - Pass complete findings and the research objective explicitly in the prompt sent to each subagent